THE THERAPY OF HYPERTENSION

 Prazosin and Analogs

 Prazosin and its analogs are selective alpha1-receptor blockers.
 These drugs are of particular benefit in hypertensive males who have BPH.
 Treatment with these drugs can result in fluid retention as a response to the lowering of blood pressure.
 The hypotensive action of prazosin is decreased as a result of the expansion of plasma volume.
 Another side effect is first dose syncope and orthostatic hypotension.
 The effectiveness of this class of drugs for the treatment of hypertension in patients with evelated lipids was recently called into question by results from the Antihypertensive and Lipid Lowering Treatment to Prevent Heart Attack Trial (ALLHAT).
-The ALLHAT study showed that patients taking doxazosin were 25 % more like to have "cardiovascular events" and twice as likely to be hostipalized for heart failure than patients taking the thiazide diuretic, chlorthalidone.
+The ALLHAT study showed that patients taking doxazosin were 25 % more likely to have "cardiovascular events" and twice as likely to be hostipalized for heart failure than patients taking the thiazide diuretic, chlorthalidone.

 Centrally Acting Alpha2 Agonists

 These agents stimulate alpha2 receptors in the nucleus tractus solitarius (NTS) to decrease sympathetic outflow to the heart and blood vessels resulting in a decrease in peripheral vascular resistance.
 These drugs have side effects typical of agents that work in the CNS including sedation, fatigue, dry mouth and sexual dysfunction.
-Methyldopa cause hemolytic anemia.
+Methyldopa causes hemolytic anemia.

 Hydralazine and Minoxidil

 The use of hydralazine has decreased due to the introduction of safer, more effective agents.
 Hydralazine can induce a Lupus-like syndrome.
-Other side effects are typical arterial vasodilator side, effects including headache and tachycardia.
+Other side effects are typical arterial vasodilator side effects including headache and tachycardia.
 Hydralazine is not effective alone in the treatment of hypertension.
-This is because of the reflex tachycardia and water and salt retention.
+This is because of reflex tachycardia and water and salt retention.
 Beta blockers and diuretics must be given to blunt these effects.
 Hence, hydralazine (and minoxidil) are reserved for the treatment of moderate to severe hypertension and only then in combination with these other drugs.